iudicium/pryingdeep/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+d

 ### Prerequisites

 Before you can use our OSINT tool, please ensure you have the following dependencies installed:

 1. **Docker: (optional)**
-    -
-You can download and install Docker by following the official installation instructions for your specific operating system:
+    - You can download and install Docker by following the official installation instructions for your specific operating system:
     - [Docker Installation Guide](https://docs.docker.com/get-docker/).

 2. **Go: (required)**